Lydia Nishimwe

 Biography

-Nishimwe is a Rwandan name meaning ‘Thanks be to God’.
-It is pronounced /niːʃiːmŋé/.
+Nishimwe (/niːʃiːmŋé/) is a Rwandan name meaning ‘Thanks be to God.'

-Fun fact: There is another Lydia Nishimwe, who is a singer.
-Though we share quite a few similarities, we are not related.
-Feel free to check out her YouTube.
+Fun fact: there is another Lydia Nishimwe who is a singer—we are not related.

 Interests